seccask/seccask/README.md

 ## Experiments

 SecCask supports running experiments specified by *experiment manifests*.
 Sample manifests are available under `exp/` directory.
-The `$EXP_NAME` in the experiment running commands are that of the manifest file name without `exp_` prefix and file extension.
-For example, if you want to execute the experiment specified in `exp_mlp2.yaml`, `$EXP_NAME` should be `mlp2`.
+The `$EXP_NAME` in the experiment running commands are that of the manifest file name without `.yaml`.
+For example, to execute the experiment specified by `mlp2.yaml`, set `$EXP_NAME` to `mlp2`.

 Please download the experimental workflow from [this link](https://drive.google.com/file/d/1owR_Pef4BPoitDgjZ46HttP75nh45R0O/view?usp=sharing) and extract all components to `$EXP_PREFIX`.
 The YAML files in the `exp/` directory are required to be modified as well:
 ```yaml